hunterjackson/docs/source/coap-source.rst

 ~~~~~~~~~~

 The connector uses `Californium <https://github.com/eclipse/californium>`__ Java API under the hood.
 A resource is host at
-``coap://californium.eclipse.org:568``.
-A `FireFox <https://addons.mozilla.org/en-US/firefox/addon/copper-270430/>`__ browser
+``coap://californium.eclipse.org:5683``.
+Copper, a `FireFox <https://addons.mozilla.org/en-US/firefox/addon/copper-270430/>`__ browser
-addon is available so you can browse the server and resources.
-We will use the ``obs-pumping-non`` resource.
-This is an observable
+addon is available so you can browse the server and resources..
+This is an observable non confirmable resource.
+You can
-non confirmable resource.
-You can view messages via the browser addon by selecting the resource and clicking the ``observe`` button
-on the top menu.
+view messages via the browser addon by selecting the resource and clicking the ``observe`` button on the top menu.

 Source Connector QuickStart
 ---------------------------